 Accommodations

-Here are the experiences and advice of one young man from Texas who successfully used the resources of this site and got himself an entry
+Food and lodging are provided by the employer.
+Here are the experiences and suggestions from an enthusiastic and determined young man from Texas who successfully used the resources of this site and got himself an entry level offshore oil rig job.
+This particular individual had no prior experience but he had taken shop in high school.

-The pages of this site were written to give the green hand a realistic look as what it's liking working in the oilfield how to go about getting an offshore, oilfield, oil rig or maritime job.
-They come from many years of personal experience, working in both US and international waters AND from the input of thousands who have walked this path before you and shared their experiences.
+The pages of this site were written to give the green hand like you a realistic look as to what it's like working in the oilfield and how to go about getting an offshore oil rig job.
+Compiled from my many years of personally working offshore, both in the US and international waters AND from the input of those who walked this path before you, this information should answer most of your questions on how to get hired at an offshore oil rig job.

 Looking back over the years I see I was very fortunate to have traveled as much as I did and to work at all the different places I've worked at in such a variety of interesting and rewarding offshore oil rig jobs.
 Most of the time the people I crewed with were easy to get along with.
 On occasion I had to put up with some real jerks, but hey, that's just part of working in the oilfield.

 There were many challenges to meet and overcome.
-New skills to learn, difficult people to deal with, not to mention numerous near tragedies - crane accidents, horrific North sea storms, Gulf of Mexico hurricanes and even a catastrophic rig blowout - a rig hand's worst nightmare.
+New skills to learn, difficult people to deal with, not to mention numerous near tragedies - crane accidents, horrific North-Sea storms, Gulf of Mexico hurricanes and even a catastrophic rig blowout - a rig hand's worst nightmare.

-I was fortunate enough to not only have experienced it but to have lived through it and can pass my experiences on to others who want to give it a try.
+I was fortunate enough to not only have experienced it but to have lived through it and can now pass my experiences on to people like you who want to give it a try.
 I've seen and done a lot of things in my time.
-Yes, it is more exciting than your normal land job, but it is not all fun and games.
-Sometimes it is downright frightening.

-Now, in my golden years of retirement, I use my experience and knowledge of the industry to provide you and others like you with the necessary information to help you get an entry level offshore oil rig job.
+In my golden years of retirement, I use my experience and knowledge of the industry to provide you and others like you with the necessary information to help you get an entry level offshore oil rig job.
 Here are a few things that made working the oil patch the career of choice for me:

 And Best of All: HAVING TO WORK ONLY SIX MONTHS OUT OF THE YEAR!